 LISA Pathfinder cold gas thrusters and LISA dynamics modelling

 Henri Inchauspé successfully defended his thesis in November 2015.
 Since then and until September 2016, he continued working on LISA Pathfinder and dynamics modeling as a postdoc.
-Henri started a second postdoc position on the MICROSCOPE mission at the ONERA in October 2016 and is presently applying for a position at the University of Florida in Gainesville, to work on LIGO and the LISA mission.
+Henri obtained a second postdoc position on the MICROSCOPE mission at the ONERA in October 2016 and is since spring 2018 postdoc at the University of Florida in Gainesville, working on the LIGO and LISA projects.

 Summary of the thesis / postdoc at the APC (Thesis title : « A noise simulator for eLISA: Migrating LISA Pathfinder knowledge to the eLISA mission ») :